Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 ## AspectFrame

 Not to be confused with `Frame`, [`AspectFrame`](@ref) adds no graphical element to its singular child.
 Instead, the widget added with `set_child!` will be forced to allocate a size that conforms to a specific **aspect ratio**.
-That is, its width-to-height ratio will stay constant, regardless of the aspect ratio of its parent.
+That is, its width-to-height ratio will stay constant, regardless of the size of its parent.
+If expansion is enabled, the `AspectFrame` will still try to expand to the maximum size that still fullfills the aspect ratio requirement.

 We choose the aspect ratio in `AspectFrame`s constructor, though we can later adjust it using [`set_ratio!`](@ref).
 Both of these functions accept a floating point ratio calculated as `width / height`.
 For example, if we want to force a widget to keep an aspect ratio of 4:3, we would do: